vezzolter/DSA/Algorithms/RNG/MiddleSquareMethod/MiddleSquareMethod.md

 # &#128202; Analysis
 Will be updated in the future...

 P.s. in order to grasp this topic in a better way, I'm going to update this section after respective RNG section.
-Right now, I can only suppose that the analysis of this RNG relies on metrics such as: destribution, period, predictability, patterns, implementation detais.
+Right now, I can only suppose that the analysis of this RNG relies on metrics such as: distribution, period, predictability, patterns, implementation details.